-Louis Agassiz is a man of many hats with a number of credentials under his belt.
-He was a Swiss-born biologist, physician, geologist, teacher, and most importantly, a prominent innovator in the field of the study of natural sciences.
+Louis Agassiz was a Swiss-born biologist, physician, geologist, teacher, and most importantly, a prominent innovator in the field of the study of natural sciences.
 His landmark work on the glacier activity and extinct fishes were his revolutionary contributions.

 Agassiz grew up in Switzerland and went on to become a professor at the University of Neuchâtel teaching natural history.
 Later, he accepted a professorship at Harvard University where he gained fame through his innovative teaching style which altered the natural science education method in the US.